Has your organization been hesitant to migrate to Microsoft Azure because of missing functionalities from an Azure cloud migration standpoint?

 These changes strengthen the hub and provide additional capabilities to help organizations assess and migrate their on-premise infrastructure, applications and data to Azure.

-If you were hesitant to use Azure Migrate before, it may be worth another look.
+If you were hesitant to make an Azure cloud migration before, it may be worth another look.

 Here is a recap of some of the changes Microsoft made to Azure Migrate in Q4 2019: